 Cognitive Processing Therapy for PTSD

-The impact of traumatic events first responders are exposed to can have significant consequences on their mental health, including post-traumatic stress disorder (PTSD).
-There are various treatment options for PTSD, and one of the most successful is cognitive processing therapy (CPT).
+Many veterans are exposed to traumatic events as part of their service, which can significantly affect their mental health and lead to post-traumatic stress disorder (PTSD).
+Several different treatment options for PTSD exist, but one of the most successful is cognitive processing therapy (CPT).

 What Is Cognitive Processing Therapy?